-I was raised up in a large family in the Philippines with three brothers and five other sisters.
+I was raised in a large family in the Philippines with three brothers and five other sisters.
 Having a big family was not too hard for my mother as she trained us from a young age to be orderly, confident, and independent.
 If she did not do this, perhaps raising nine children would be much more difficult, not to mention just a little chaotic.

 I worked as an office assistant for eight years.
-I came to a point where I felt so stagnant and dry sitting in my office in front of a computer everyday and talking to grumpy people over the phone all the time.
+I came to a point where I felt so stagnant and dry sitting in my office in front of a computer every day and talking to grumpy people over the phone all the time.
 I just had this feeling within me that I needed to change my career.
 I needed to do something that would challenge and help me to grow as a person.

-When my husband decided to take up a teaching as a career, he enrolled at Auckland University of Technology in Auckland, New Zealand.
+When my husband decided to take up teaching as a career, he enrolled at Auckland University of Technology in Auckland, New Zealand.
 He would often come home and talk to me about a woman called Maria Montessori.
-As he explained her philosophy of teaching to me, I thought to myself ‘This really make sense.’
-I called my mother in the Philippines and told her that I enrolled to be a Montessori teacher.
+As he explained her philosophy of teaching to me, I thought to myself ‘This really makes sense.’
+I called my mother in the Philippines and told her that I had enrolled to be a Montessori teacher.
 I told her that I could teach my students everything that she taught me.

 Yes, it was fun going back to university.
-Going to university together with my husband and yes it was also nice sitting in class besides him holding hands and having coffee together.
+Going to university together with my husband, and yes, it was also nice sitting in class besides him holding hands and having coffee together.

-I started working in January 2009, at a Montessori preschool in Auckland, New Zealand.
+I started working in January 2009 at a Montessori preschool in Auckland, New Zealand.

 I believe that the effectiveness of a teacher or educator reflects on the effectiveness of her/his environment.
 I really like the fact that a Montessori classroom is always attractive for both the children and their parents.
 The materials are presented in a way that is attractive and elegant, prepared and designed to attract the child’s interest and attention.
 The Montessori ‘prepared environment’ is always innovative and with opportunities for experimentation by the child.